 Teacher Desk, Small Groups Table, and other Workspaces

-Another main area that’s important to work through is your desk and your small groups table area!
+Another spring cleaning area that’s important to work through is your desk and your small groups table area!
 There are so many past notes, lesson materials, books, half-sharpened pencils, and professional development resources that get quickly stashed and forgotten about.

 Recycle any of your papers and notes that aren’t confidential or needed.
 If you’re crunched for time (who isn’t?), place the rest of the papers and notes into a file folder.
 Maybe you’ll go through it later and, well, maybe you won’t.
 But getting it cleaned up will help you breathe easier!

 Our teachers’ lounge usually has a “dumping” area at the end of the year for all of those extra materials and books that you don’t want anymore.
 When I was a first-year teacher, I thought this area was a goldmine!
-After a few years though, I was grateful that it existed for a different reason!
+After a few years though, I was grateful that it existed so I could off-load lots of “goodies”!

 One teacher’s trash is another teacher’s treasure!

-Remember, you don’t have to completely trash everything that’s causing clutter in your classroom.
+Remember, spring cleaning doesn’t mean you have to completely trash everything that’s causing clutter in your classroom.
 Sometimes you just need to relocate stuff!

-Check back for Part 2 of Spring Cleaning Your Classroom!
+Ready for Part 2 of Spring Cleaning Your Classroom?
+Click here!